w-komor/leetcode-javascript/README.md

 # leetcode-javascript

-Simple and elegant solutions to Leetcode problems, with explanations
+Simple solutions to coding challenges from Leetcode, with simple explanations